hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/ebay/login.md

 1. **Dummy Functions:** The code now includes dummy functions (`mock_login_function`) that mimic the expected behavior of your `login` function from `login.py`.  **Crucially, replace this with the actual functions and variables** from your `login.py` file.
 This is essential for accurate testing.

 2. **Error Handling:** The tests now include checks for empty username and password, raising `ValueError` as expected.
-This demonstrates how to test for exceptions.
+This demonStartes how to test for exceptions.

 3. **Clear Test Names:** The test names (e.g., `test_login_valid_input`, `test_login_invalid_username`) are descriptive, making the tests readable and understandable.